 This often isn’t a very popular suggestion for some people.
-One of drawbacks to drinking alcohol is that it has the effect of dehydrating you.
+One of the drawbacks to drinking alcohol is that it has the effect of dehydrating you.

 Caffeine is a stimulant so it can have an effect on how your body adapts to different sleep patterns.
 Too much caffeine may prevent you from falling asleep when you need to so may increase the symptoms of jet lag.

 Try to take it easy

 Try to have at least one relaxing day to give your body a chance to recover, not just from the jet lag, but also from being cooped up in a small seat in an aluminum tube for 8 hours or so.

-You can read the this article from the British Medical Journal called “Alleviation of jet lag by melatonin: preliminary results of controlled double blind trial.“
+You can read this article from the British Medical Journal called “Alleviation of jet lag by melatonin: preliminary results of controlled double blind trial.“

 I go into ways to reduce and relieve jet lag in this article – How to prevent jet lag – my top tips that actually work.